Skip to content

 Ensure that your infrastructure meets the following requirements:

-• Worker nodes configured on registered Intel platforms with Intel TDX Module version 1.5.
+• Worker nodes configured on registered Intel platforms with Intel TDX Module.

 Intel TDX Enabling